Fulfilling the Law: Matthew 5:17–19

 Dispensationalists associate the “Dispensation of Innocence” with the period from Adam’s creation on “the sixth day” to his Fall.
 Some place the Fall on the 33rd year of Adam’s life, in parallel with the start of Jesus’ ministry on the 33rd year of His life.
 This is possible, but wholly without Biblical evidence.
 My view is that Adam, with no knowledge of good and evil until the Fall, had no propensity to willfully sin, i.e., he had no “sin nature”; nevertheless, he was “suggestible” because he also had no propensity to take God at His word.
 Therefore, I conclude that he was not truly an “innocent”!

 Some scholars include Gen 3:14-19 in the Adamic Covenant, but I would say that these verses simply describe the effects that came from imposition of the curse of 2:17.
-Specifically, the passage contains curses directed at Satan (14-15), Eve (16), and Adam (17-19), respectively.
+Specifically, the passage contains curses directed at the serpent (14-15), Eve (16), and Adam (17-19), respectively.

 On the other hand, the curse on Satan found in 3:15 “he will bruise your head and you will bruise his heel”, is also a promise of blessing for God’s elect.
 I would perhaps regard this as a third, and separate Covenant, but I don’t have a name for it.

 The period between the Fall and the Flood are considered by some to be “The Dispensation of Conscience“, but again I find fault with this idea.
-Human conscience is informed by so-called “natural law“, common-sense principles of morality and interpersonal ethics endowed by our Creator.
+Human conscience is informed by so-called “natural law“, common-sense principles of morality and interpersonal ethics endowed by our Creator (see Natural Law and Biblical Ethics).
 Since the non-Jewish Church is not bound by Mosaic Law (see below), and since salvation has always been by God’s grace, we are essentially under the same system now as then, though with more knowledge at our disposal.

 Peak of Mt.
 Ararat, iStock, from The ESV Archaeology Study Bible, ESV® Bible